+7 (499) 350-59-54

 To access this post, you must purchase Subscription Plan – AVC Pro.

+US and China tensions are beginning to boil over after China passed a plan to increase its security presence in Hong Kong.
+The US State Department no longer considers Hong Kong to have significant autonomy and now threatens to revoke the special current special status it enjoys.
 Which US listed companies derive large amounts of revenue from Hong Kong and China?
 We look at how changes affect these companies and the indexes they comprise.

 To access this post, you must purchase Subscription Plan – AVC Pro.